syncfusion-content/winui-docs/winui/Kanban/cards.md

 ### Customize card appearance using DataTemplateSelector

-You can customize the card appearance by using the CardTemplateSelector property in the SfKanban.
-The DataTemplateSelector can choose a DataTemplate at runtime based on the value of a data-bound to kanban card appearance by using the CardTemplateSelector.
+You can customize the card appearance by using the `CardTemplateSelector` property in the `SfKanban`.
+The DataTemplateSelector can choose a DataTemplate at runtime based on the value of a data-bound to kanban card appearance by using the `CardTemplateSelector`.
 It allows you to choose a different data template for each card, as well as to customize the appearance of a particular card based on certain conditions.

 {% tabs %}
 {% highlight XAML hl_lines="28" %}